 That problem, raising enough taxes to pay the bills, is a particularly gruesome nightmare for Berkshire County.
 And the reason it’s such a nightmare, of course, is that the property tax is the linchpin of our tax base.
 The relative success of using the property tax as a money source depends almost entirely on an economically and numerically robust population.

 Berkshire County’s population is anything but.
 Out of 14 Massachusetts counties, the U.S. Census Bureau lists only three as showing declining population numbers from 2010 to 2013.
 Franklin County declined a statistically negligible 0.2 percent.
 Barnstable County to the east, probably owing to the fact that Cape Cod is full up, declined 0.4 percent.
-But Berkshire County unfortunately led the parade, losing 1.2 percent of its residents from 2010 to 2013.

 These newest numbers should be our collective wake-up call.
 The population of America is well documented as growing toward large urban centers, and Massachusetts is no exception.
 A thumbnail comparison of our county vs. Suffolk County, home of the metro Boston area, illustrates this trend.
 Suffolk County grew about 4.6 percent from 2010 to 2013, which was driven by Boston’s almost identical growth rate of 4.1 percent.
 Berkshire County’s decline of 1.2 percent fell neatly in line with Pittsfield’s drop of 1.5 percent, with Williamstown, Adams and North Adams all lying within less than half a percentage point of that same number.